Jrribas/InstantScale/README.md

 ## Getting Started

-1.Go to https://github.com/Jrribas/InstantScale/releases and follow the instructions there!
+1. Go to https://github.com/Jrribas/InstantScale/releases and follow the instructions there!

 ### Prerequisites